Cleopatra Wash back-county campground trailhead (Trailhead 3; view northeast). |

 When the lake level was high, more than 40 feet of gravel filled the lower canyon and hikers could walk directly to the water.
 With the lake level so low, flash floods cleared out the gravel to reveal two high pour-overs that require a rope for safety.
 Most hikers now bypass the cliffs by climbing out of the wash, over a low saddle, and down the side of a ridge to the lake.

-Link to highway map, trailhead area map, or trail map. |
+Link to route map. |

-Upper Cleopatra Wash (view southeast). |
+Upper Cleopatra Wash (view SE) |

 The geology along the wash is amazing and varied.
 The Black Mountains are volcanic, and the Cleopatra Lobe is actually half of a volcano that was split by an earthquake fault.
-The other half of the volcano is Hamblin Mountain, which is now over by Callville Bay, some 12 miles away.
+The other half of the volcano is Hamblin Mountain, which is now over by Callville Bay, some 12 air-miles away.

-In the upper part of the canyon, dikes across the wash create little dams about 3 to 4-feet wide and are formed from rock that generally is darker than the surrounding rock and are gray, green, purple, red, yellow, and other colors. |
+In the upper part of the canyon, dikes across the wash create little dams about 3 to 4-feet wide and are formed from rock that generally is darker than the surrounding rock and are gray, green, purple, red, yellow, and other colors.

 In some places, rocks were formed when hot volcanic ash roared down from an erupting volcano, and much like a flash flood, picked up rocks and other surface debris.
 As the ash slowed and cooled, it solidified, and the rocks that had been picked up (inclusions) "froze" in place.
 Good examples of these pyroclastic rocks (purple and reddish inclusions embedded in a green matrix) can be seen along the water-polished sides of narrows about 1/3 to 1/2 of the way to the lake.
 A few of the dikes in the upper part of the wash also contain colorful inclusions. |